trifectatechfoundation/teach-rs/slides/B-application-programming.md

 ```

 <!--
-- By default, dependencies are pulled from crates.io
+- In Rust, adding crates as dependencies is made easy using Cargo.
+That way, you can import all kinds of libraries that help you with developing your application.
-- In order to add a dependency, you can use `cargo add`
+- By default, dependencies are pulled from crates.io, Rusts global crate registry.
-- Pass it the names of the dependencies you'd like to use
+- In order to add a dependency to your project, you can use `cargo add`.
+Pass it the names of the dependencies you'd like to use.
 - `cargo add` will add the dependencies to your `Cargo.toml` file, making it available for your code to use.
 -->